ipuljak/polls_server/README.md

 This repository contains the back-end code for the application, including all database models, route controllers, middleware, and more.
 The starting point for the URI is at http://localhost:3010/ if running locally.

 ### Installation
+#### Database Installation
+Before you run the database, you will first need to create it.
+This application uses MySQL, and requires that a database named "polling_app" be created.
+You will need to create a user that can run SELECT, INSERT, and DELETE commands to the database tables.
+Finally, to run the database, you will need to create a secrets.js file in the application index folder that exports your created username and password.

+#### Project Installation
 To install, run:

 `npm install`